Gigaspaces/xap-docs/site/content/xap110adm/memoryxtend-rocksdb-ssd-configuration.markdown

 weight: 100
 ---

-The RocksDB based MemoryXtend add-on allow configuring the `DBOptions` and `ColumnFamilyOptions` that control the behavior of the database.
+The RocksDB based MemoryXtend add-on allows configuring the `DBOptions` and `ColumnFamilyOptions` that control the behavior of the database.

 ## XAPDBOptions
-XAP uses the default DBOptions class `com.com.gigaspaces.blobstore.rocksdb.config.XAPDBOptions`, see full properties list in [org.rocksdb.DBOptionsInterface](https://github.com/facebook/rocksdb/blob/master/java/src/main/java/org/rocksdb/DBOptionsInterface.java) Java doc.
+XAP uses the default DBOptions class `com.com.gigaspaces.blobstore.rocksdb.config.XAPDBOptions`.

+{{%refer%}}
+A list of configuration properties can be found in  the [org.rocksdb.DBOptionsInterface](https://github.com/facebook/rocksdb/blob/master/java/src/main/java/org/rocksdb/DBOptionsInterface.java) Java docs.
+{{%/refer%}}

 | Property               | Description                                               | Value |
 |:-----------------------|:----------------------------------------------------------|:--------|